 Teen Mentoring Initiative Overview for Mentees (Sample)

-The Teen Mentoring intiative matches students in grades <10-12> from XYZ High School with students in grades <1-4> from ABC Elementary School.
+The Teen Mentoring initiative matches students in grades <10-12> from XYZ High School with students in grades <1-4> from ABC Elementary School.
 The mission of the Teen Mentoring initiative is to engage students in creating welcoming, caring, respectful and safe school communities through the development of positive mentoring relationships.
 The goals are to enhance the social well-being of participants, increase a sense of belonging and school connectedness, and to match mentees with a mentor who models positive, responsible behaviour.

 Teen mentors commit to spending consistent, <weekly> time with a child (mentee) being a friend, role model, and confidant.
 Teen mentors meet one-to-one with an assigned mentee at ABC Elementary School and participate in games, activities, crafts, conversation and goal-setting from <October> until <the end of the school year>.
 Teen mentors listen to their mentees, provide support and guidance, help them to build communication and social skills, and develop a friendship based on trust and respect.